-All registered Harvard Extension School students, degree candidates, and alumni have access to the Career and Academic Resource Center’s career video archive and free live webinars.
-In addition, we offer the following career services to Harvard Extension School degree candidates, and alumni.
+In addition to Career and Academic Resource Center’s career video archive and free live webinars, we offer monthly call-in career advising for registered Harvard Extension School students.

 Admitted Degree Candidates and Alumni Only